 Will Magic VPN slow down my Edge browsing?

 Some slowdown is common with free VPNs due to data caps and server load.
 Connecting to a nearby server and using the fastest available protocol can help, but expect some reduction in speed compared to a paid VPN.
-How to disable edge vpn and turn off Edge Secure Network: a step-by-step guide for Windows, macOS, Android, and iOS

 How do I know if my traffic is really protected on Edge?